paulfitz/coopy/README.md

 databases.
 Focused on keeping data in sync across different technologies (e.g. a MySQL table and an Excel spreedsheet).

-* For a stripped-down js version see http://paulfitz.github.com/coopyhx/
+* For a stripped-down js/py/rb/php version see http://paulfitz.github.io/daff/
 * See BUILD.md for information on building the programs.
   - Summary: CMake
 * See SERVE.txt for server-side information.